diegodondiego/reificator/README.md

-weather
+json-reificator
 =======

-[issgc] java interface to wunderground api
+[issgc] creating java objects from json using the nashorn script engine